 You've got to login or join dailymile to do that

 Avoid injury.
-Run a 50 miler.
+Run really far.
+No, farther than that.
 Keep running with my two boys.
+Learn to ride a bike.

 Martin Short ran: First half report: ht...